HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Discussion

-\textbf{Develop Culturally-Aware Evaluation Frameworks:} Current benchmarks may underestimate cross-cultural understanding challenges by focusing on tasks where models can leverage English-centric training advantages.
-The pronounced human advantages in Arabic and other non-English tasks demonstrate the need for evaluation frameworks that properly assess cultural and contextual understanding.
-Future benchmarks should include more diverse cultural contexts and ensure that high model performance reflects genuine cross-cultural competence rather than exploitation of training data biases.

-\textbf{Consider Agreement-Weighted Evaluation:} Model performance should be interpreted in light of human agreement levels, with evaluation practices adapted accordingly.
-We propose reporting model performance alongside human agreement metrics to provide proper interpretive context.
+\textbf{Report Dataset Quality Measures:} Model performance should be interpreted in light of dataset quality indicators to provide proper context for evaluation results.
+We propose that benchmark leaderboards report human agreement metrics alongside model scores.
 A model achieving 85\% accuracy on emotion classification (185\% of human performance, $\kappa=0.39$) represents a fundamentally different achievement than 85\% on reranking (97\% of human performance, $\rho=0.75$).
 High model performance on low-agreement tasks should be viewed skeptically as potential artifacts of flawed evaluation targets rather than genuine capability improvements.
+For tasks where human agreement falls below established thresholds ($\kappa < 0.4$ or $\rho < 0.6$), we recommend either improving task specifications or removing the dataset from benchmark suites entirely.
+However, it is important to recognize that some degree of human disagreement reflects natural variability in judgment rather than dataset flaws.
+Future benchmarks could incorporate evaluation frameworks that preserve and leverage this variability rather than collapsing it to single gold labels \citep{plank-2022-problem, basile2020we}.